-When an employee exits a company, it is hopefully a good departure.
+- When an employee leaves a company, it is hopefully on good terms.
 If it is, you should know what you’re doing right.
 If not, you should definitely know what you’re doing wrong.
-A big part of employee experience management is to find out how they feel when they’re leaving.
-Exit employee surveys help you with that.
+A big part of employee experience is to measure sentiments upon exit.
+Exit survey questions help you with that.

-We know by now that retaining employees gives your company a competitive advantage.
-Companies that have a high exit rate also have low performance overall.
+- Also, we know by now that retaining employees gives your company a competitive advantage.
+Companies that have a high exit rate also have a low performance overall.
 No surprises there.
-But it is tricky to figure out what makes for satisfied employees who stay on with your company.
-Each time someone leaves is a precious opportunity to find out why.
+But it is tricky to figure out what satisfies the employees who stay.
+Each time someone leaves, it is a precious opportunity to find that out.

 - What are your main reasons for quitting this job?

 - Did you have a good relationship with your manager?